Privacy and personal information

 What do we use your personal information for?

-We only collect your personal information for a specific purpose connected with the services we provide.
+We only collect your personal information for purposes connected with the websites, services and facilities we provide, our functions, or in connection with our statutory rights and obligations.

-The personal information that we collect from you, or someone acting on your behalf, may be used for any of the following purposes:
+The personal information that we collect from you, or someone acting on your behalf, or your organisation, may be used for purposes such as:

-- to provide you with services or facilities, including:
+- to provide you (or your organisation) with services or facilities, including:

 - those you have requested; and